ijlyttle/codefolder/README.md

 ## Example

 This is a quick way to enable code-folding, for an entire page, on a page-by-page basis.

-The idea is to put an Rmd-chunk, presumably, near the top of a page.
+The idea is to put an Rmd-chunk near the top of a page.
 When rendered, the chunk places a button in the right margin which can be used to show or hide code.

 There is a function each for Bookdown and Distill.
 The main argument is `init`, which indicates if you want, initially, to `"show"` or `"hide"`